g0mb4/tas/README.md

 ## The externals file (.ext)
 The externals file is composed out of lines of text.
 Each line contains the name and memory address of the external variable.

+## Binary file (.bin)
+The binary file contains the object code in binary (non-text) format.
+It can't be created, if the source code contains .extern directives.

 ## Example files
 ### test
 Prints the string "abcdef".